 When it comes to the Black and Brown community, why is it so important for them to fill out this questionnaire?

-We can be marginalized in the number of seats in congress, state legislature and city council.
-When lines are drawn, they’re drawn based on numbers.
-So if you’re not counted then your power is going to be lessened.
+We can be marginalized in the number of seats in Congress, state legislatures and city council.
+When lines are drawn, they're drawn based on numbers.
+So if you're not counted, then your power is going to be lessened.
 Orlando, Florida had a huge undercount in 2010.
-They figured out that because of the undercount, there were 7,000 children eligible and available for early childhood head start programs that were not served because the formula didn’t include those numbers in 2010.
+They figured out that because of the undercount, there were 7,000 children eligible and available for early childhood Head Start programs that were not served because the formula didn't include those numbers in 2010.
 People were not served based on the count in 2010 to the present.

 Why is participating in the census so important for the younger demographic?

 There's one census form per dwelling.
 If that's your normal place of living as of April 1st then that's where you should be counted.
 So, everyone doesn't individually fill out a census form.
 You've got to fill the form out either online or fill out the one in paper form that comes to your house or speak to the census taker that comes to your door later in the year to be counted.